Curated by Kate Stern

 OCEANSIDE MUSEUM OF ART, Oceanside, CA

-Kate’s Stern’s current exhibition , DRESS REHEARSAL, opened on July 27, 2019 at the Oceanside Museum of Art in Oceanside, CA. and runs through January ,2020.
+Kate’s Stern’s group exhibition , DRESS REHEARSAL, opened on July 27, 2019 at the Oceanside Museum of Art in Oceanside, CA. and was on view through January ,2020.

 The title, DRESS REHEARSAL, is a play-on-words.
 In this exhibition the dress is the main character, both object as well as subject.
 These California artists have pushed boundaries in their interpretation of the dress as an object as well as subject and explore issues of identity, form, repression, freedom and celebration.
 And just as theater distorts reality and heightens our experiences, so do these artists in their novel vision, construction, and choice of materials.
 And while many of the artworks do have a theatrical flair, others present literal interpretations of how we choose to cover or reveal ourselves.
 The interpretations are far from traditional – moving more into the realms of the abstract, surreal, ethereal, and whimsical.

 Artists include: Alexandra Dillon, Carolyn Hampton, Cheryl Simon Ekstrom, Dosshaus, Gwen Samuels, Janet Taylor Pickett, Kenton Nelson, Leigh Salgado, Marina Debris, Mary Tuma, Melissa Meier and Michaek Kalish

 Melissa Meier , Sea sponge dress construction, 2019.

 MOAH (Museum of Art and History), Lancaster, CA